nathancooperjones/python_kafka_bert_kafka_bigquery_trump/README.md

-# A Python-Kafka-Spark-Kafka-BigQuery-Trump Project
+# A Python-Kafka-BERT-Kafka-BigQuery-Trump Project

 The name says it all!

 Okay, fine...
 I'll add a description... later...